IGM-202-2235/project-2-rssathe08311/README.md

 ## Simulation Design

 This simulation will be based off of a post-apocolyptic zombie-like comic I made during high school.
-There will be shadow-like creatures that hunt down the main character as he tries to avoid them and fight them.
+This project features at the moment 2 agent types.
+A superpowered human and shades which are husk-like creatures that will go after humans until humans start to attack.
+This will be a survival simulation, whre players will be able to attempt to aid humans be delivering resources to aid their survival.

 ### Controls